Evidence-Based Treatment for Compulsive Gamblers

 When the only thing you have left to bet on is yourself, know that help is available.

 Support services are available.
-You CAN overcome problem gambling.
+You can overcome problem gambling.

-What is Gambling Addiction?
+What Is Gambling Addiction?

 Gambling addiction, called compulsive gambling or gambling disorder, is an uncontrollable compulsive behavior that urges a person to gamble despite the negative consequences.
 Individuals with a gambling addiction often get to the point where they are willing to risk it all for the thrill of the win.